keithamus/tempus-js.com/docs/method-type-rundown.md

 ---
 Tempus sticks to hard naming conventions and patterns inside it's api.
 It has about half a dozen different method "types".
-Each method type will either strictly return a value, or have a script argument set.
+Each method type will either strictly return a value, or have a strict argument set.

 ### Classes ### {#classes}